nolanlawson/dotjs-2016/readme.md

 Now, this wasn't a matter of just copy-pasting those APIs from Flash or Silverlight and calling it a day.
 There was hard work here to make sure these APIs were standardized, and that they didn't sacrifice user security, privacy, and performance model of the web for the sake of new features.

 But the web didn't just stand still when it was getting outcompeted.
-It looked at what native platforms like Silverlight and Flash were doing, and made sure it could remain competitive.
+It looked at what proprietary platforms like Silverlight and Flash were doing, and made sure it could remain competitive, even as the context around it changed.

 ---